petermichon/engram/README.md

 w;
 ```

-You can also run the script at runtime using `eval`
+The script can be executed at runtime using `eval`

 ```ts
 console.log(eval(script).toString());